 Be Proactive in Your Planning

-There are a TON of steps and details that must be taken care of before your system can install.
-Be sure you know exactly what your installer needs from you so it all gets done correctly.
-Reactive planning can result in costly delays.
+There are a TON of steps and details that must be taken care of before you can install your system.

 If you purchased installation along with your equipment, chances are there’re some responsibilities that will fall within your purview.
-Agonizing though it may be, be sure to read your contract thoroughly and know which portions of installation planning and execution are required of you, your staff, or contractors supplied by you.
-If a reading doesn't clarify things, ask!
+Be sure to read your contract thoroughly.
+You should know which portions of installation planning and execution are required of you, your staff, and your contractors.

 Ask Lots of Questions